 - 4 eggs (lightly beaten)

-- 8 cups chicken broth or stock (homemade or store bought)
+- 8 cups chicken broth (homemade or store bought)

 - Make cornbread in a cast iron skillet or glass casserole dish.
 Crumble and set aside in a large mixing bowl.
 To the same bowl, add the "soft" breadcrumbs, torn into thumb-sized pieces.
 Allow the mixture to sit out and become stale for 1 day, or up to 3 days.